-Law exam postponed in Massachusetts; trials delayed in Maine
+Head of major submarine builder tests positive for virus

 State Natural Resources Secretary Julie Moore is urging Vermonters to get outside while staying close to home and maintaining social distancing.

-She says getting outside can help maintain Vermonters’ physical, mental and spiritual well-being.

-But Moore also reminded residents that if they arrive at crowded trailheads or crowded parking areas they should seek alternatives.
-And she urged people to stay within 10 miles of their homes.
+She says getting outside can help maintain physical, mental and spiritual well-being.
+But Moore also reminded residents to avoid crowded trails and to stay within 10 miles of their homes.

 Sign up for Daily Newsletters